Earl of Bessborough: Present peer

-Male-line family tree
+Title succession chart

 Relationship with other Ponsonby families

 The baronies Ponsonby of Shulbrede and de Mauley are in the remainder for the earldom of Bessborough.
 The present holders – Frederick Ponsonby, 4th Baron Ponsonby of Shulbrede, and Rupert Ponsonby, 7th Baron de Mauley – are both fifth cousins of the 12th Earl of Bessborough (and of each other, both being descendants of younger sons of the 3rd Earl; see chart below).

-It is however unlikely that any of them would inherit the earldom, as the 12th Earl has two sons and a grandson, as well as two younger halfbrothers, both of whom with male issue.
+It is however unlikely that either of them would inherit the earldom, as the 12th Earl has two sons and a grandson, as well as two younger halfbrothers, both of whom with male issue.
 There is also an unbroken line of male descendants from the fourth son of the 7th Earl.